-PSY 301: Psychology of Gender
+PSY 301: Psychology of Gender and Sexuality

 (Open to all students; Meets the General Education Behavioral & Social Sciences core requirement.)
-This course examines psychological theory and research pertaining to the concepts of gender and gender development.
-Biological and cultural influences on gender expression as it relates to self-concept and well-being in students' lives will be emphasized.
+This course examines psychological theory and research pertaining to concepts of gender and sexuality in development of personal identity.
+Biological and cultural influences on gender and sexuality expression in relation to self-concept and well-being in students' lives will be emphasized.